citusdata/citus_docs/admin_guide/cluster_management.rst

 **Solution 3, force logical replication (on append-only tables)**

 If the distributed table doesn't have a primary key or replica identity, and adding one is unclear or undesirable, you can still force the use of logical replication on PostgreSQL 10 or above.
 It's OK to do this on a table which receives only reads and inserts (no deletes or updates).
-Use the ``shard_transfer_mode`` parameter again:
+Include the optional ``shard_transfer_mode`` argument of ``rebalance_table_shards``:

 .. code-block:: sql